SuoweiHu/blog.simon-hu.org/content/posts/2024/07 - July/2024-07-03 [pending] pan-focus hyperfocal distance/index.md

 ---
-title: "[PENDING] What is Pan-Focus ?"
+title: "What is Pan-Focus ? - Scribble Note"
 date: 2024-07-03
 tags: ["Photography"]
 ---